A. K. Gopalan: A. K. Gopalan v. State of Madras

 In 1950, A. K. Gopalan was served with a detention order under Preventive Detention Act 1950.
 He appealed to Supreme Court under Article 32 of Indian Constitution claiming his fundamental right of freedom of speech and expression and to travel freely in India have been violated.
 The six-judge bench of Supreme Court with a majority of four upheld his detention.
 But the bench struck down Section 14 of this act, which provided that the grounds for detention should not be given to detenus.

+Political career

 Marriage

 AKG was earlier married and later left his wife.
 Later AKG was married to Susheela Gopalan, who was a prominent Marxist and trade union activist, from the Cheerappanchira family.
 His daughter, Laila, is married to P. Karunakaran, a former Member of Parliament for the Kasargod constituency.
+His son, Anirudhan Kasturi, is competing for the Bharatiya Janata Party for the 2025 Thiruvananthapuram Corporation election.

 Indian Coffee House

 AKG played an important role in the formation of Indian Coffee House, a worker cooperative initiative by organising the thrown out employees of Coffee Houses of Coffee Board to establish ICHs in late 1950s.